kirbyfan64/github-transition-pep/pep-NNNN.rst

 Completion of the requirements in this section will allow the devinabox, benchmarks, and tracker repositories to move to GitHub.
-While devinabox has a sufficiently descriptive name, the benchmarks repository does not, hence it will be named "python-benchmark-suite".
+While devinabox has a sufficiently descriptive name, the benchmarks repository does not; therefore, it will be named "python-benchmark-suite".
 The tracker repo also has a misleading name and will be renamed "bugs.python.org".